-Nicholle completed her doctorate and master's in choral conducting at McGill University where she studied with Professor Iwan Edwards, Dr. John Baboukis, and Dr. Julian Wachner.
+Having completed her doctorate and master’s in choral conducting at McGill University, Andrews studied with Professor Iwan Edwards, Dr. John Baboukis, and Dr. Julian Wachner.
 While at McGill University, she taught musicianship, instrumental conducting, and choral conducting.
-She completed a Bachelor of Music in oboe performance, and music education at Memorial University of Newfoundland where she studied conducting with Dr. Douglas Dunsmore.
+She completed a Bachelor of Music in oboe performance and a Bachelor of Music Education at Memorial University of Newfoundland, where she studied conducting with Dr. Douglas Dunsmore.

 John Walsh has been the Omer E. Robbins Chaplain at the University of Redlands since 1998.
 Rev. Walsh also directs the Jameson Center for the Study of Religion and Ethics and is a faculty member in the Department of Religious Studies.
 Prior to Redlands, John served as the Senior Minister of the Myers Park Baptist Church in Charlotte, NC (1994-1998).
 Before that he was the Dean of the Chapel at Middlebury College in Vermont (1986-1994), Baptist Chaplain and Lecturer in the Department of Politics at Princeton University (1977-1986), Baptist Chaplain at Harvard University (1975-1977), and Baptist Chaplain at the University of California at Berkeley (1973-1975).
 Mr. Walsh did his graduate work in Ethics at Harvard Divinity School and is a graduate of the Pacific School of Religion in Berkeley.
 In Redlands, John was the Co-Chair of Yes on Measure R, the bond issue to build the new high school.
 He is also the Chair of the City of Redlands Human Relations Commission and is a member of the Board of the Christian Counseling Services in Redlands.
 He is currently on the Measure R School Bond Citizen’s Oversight Committee and is the past Chair of the Measure M School Bond Citizen’s Oversight Committee.